DFU_PAN OTA Upgrade User Guide

 }

-The DFU_PAN OTA upgrade process uses the CRC32 checksum algorithm to ensure the integrity of firmware data.
-The algorithm implementation is consistent with the standard CRC32 (IEEE 802.3), and the specific logic is as follows:
+The DFU_PAN OTA upgrade process uses the CRC32 check algorithm to ensure firmware data integrity.
+The implementation is consistent with standard CRC32 (IEEE 802.3), with the specific logic as follows:

 4.1 CRC32 Algorithm Parameters